w4ffl35/w4ffl35/README.md

 ---

-Self-taught programmer with a journey from QBasic on 80s hardware to modern AI and game development.
-Specializing in Python, C#, Unity3D, and Unreal Engine with a passion for open-source, procedurally generated content, and AI.
-Committed to democratizing technology.
-Contributions focus on enhancing accessibility and understanding of AI tools.
-Open to collaboration and innovation.
+Experienced developer with expertise in Python, C#, Unity3D, and Unreal Engine.
+My work is driven by a passion for open-source projects, procedural content generation, and AI innovation.
+Focused on making technology accessible and understandable, I contribute to enhancing AI tools and their applications.
+Eager to collaborate on projects that push the boundaries of technology and open new avenues for creative and practical uses of AI and game development.

 ## Current Main Project